 The Quiz function in Canvas

-Creating a good quiz can be an advanced task.
-Here you can find information on how you, in the two quiz functions in Canvas, New Quizzes and Classic Quizzes, create good settings for the quiz, create a good question, handle item banks, moderate the quiz and vary student assignments with random questions.
+To create a good quiz can be a difficult task.
+Here you can find information about how to choose good settings for your quiz in the two quiz functions in Canvas, New Quizzes and Classic Quizzes.
+You can also read about how to create good questions, manage question banks, moderate quizzes and vary assignments between students by randomizing questions.

 Create a quiz

 Canvas has two quiz functions.
 Here you will find information about which one you should use and how to create a quiz and what external settings are available in a quiz and can be good to use.
 For example, the number of attempts allowed, limit for passing, and how to save time when creating a quiz.

 Create a question